Market Making via Reinforcement Learning in China Commodity Market

 The agent's value function is in this format:

 The SPDE for mixed diffusion and jump process is:

 And the corresponding HJB equations for is:

 By replacing utility function $U(\cdot)$ and intensity $\lambda(\cdot)$ with specific form.
-This control problem is converted into a Partial Differential Equations(PDEs).
+This control problem is converted into a PDEs.
 In the original study, Avellaneda gives analytical solutions with first-order approximation.
 Numerical solution methods like finite difference are also widely-used.

-Some assumptions are rigid.
+The stochastic control method has its limitations.
+First, Some assumptions are rigid.
 For example, the intensity of the inventory counts process does not solely depend on the self side but also depends on the opponent side.
-Besides, how incorporating other essential variables including commission fees, rebates, and cancel limitations, is also hard under this framework.
+Besides, how incorporating other essential variables, including commission fees, rebates, and cancel limitations, is also hard under this framework.